sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>git-repair</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Repairs a damaged git repository
+Short desc    : Repairs a damaged git repository
 URL          : https://hackage.haskell.org/package/git-repair
-Лицензия     : AGPLv3
+License      : AGPLv3
-Описание     : Git-repair can repair various forms of damage to git repositories.
+Descript     : Git-repair can repair various forms of damage to git repositories.
              :
              : It is a complement to git fsck, which finds problems, but does not fix them.
              :